 Dan and his wife Wendy, a local small business owner and reading instructor, have been married for over 30 years and reside in Templeton.
 They have two children.

-Dan has served on the Board of Directors for the San Luis Obispo Classical Academy; he serves on the California State Guard Foundation Board; he served as Chair of the San Luis Obispo County Children's Services Network from 2019-2021; he Chairs the Anti-Human Trafficking Task Force; and serves on the Suspected Abuse Response Team Advisory Board.
+Dan has served on the Board of Directors for the San Luis Obispo Classical Academy; he served on the California State Guard Foundation Board; he served as Chair of the San Luis Obispo County Children's Services Network from 2019-2021; he Chairs the Anti-Human Trafficking Task Force; and serves on the Suspected Abuse Response Team Advisory Board.
 He is a member of the Rotary Club of San Luis Obispo, a life member of the Veterans of Foreign Wars, and a member of American Legion Post 66.